Have you created your NCIDQ study plan yet? Are you finding it challenging to fit study time in your schedule?

-Our perception of what’s “full” is often not really accurate and it comes down to perception.
+Our perception of what’s “full” is often inaccurate, and it comes down to perception.
 There’s usually room to expand.
-You just have to be open to looking at it in a different way.
+You just have to be open to looking at it differently.

 What are the “large stones” in your life?
 Doing what you love?
 Passing the NCIDQ exam?

-Taking the NCIDQ exam has been on your mind but perhaps pushed aside because you’re “just too busy”.
+Taking the NCIDQ exam has been on your mind but perhaps pushed aside because you’re “just too busy.”
 Perhaps “maybe next year” might sound familiar.
-Guess what — unless you’re planning an enormous life change, your calendar a year from now isn't going to be any lighter.'A goal without a plan is just a wish.' - Antoine de Saint-ExupéryClick To Tweet
+But, guess what — unless you’re planning an enormous life change, your calendar a year from now isn't going to be any lighter.

-Like one of the rocks in the jar, it needs to be prioritized and in position early – otherwise it won’t fit in later when all the smaller stuff takes over.
-It just takes some planning and we’re here to help.
-Here’s five ways to squeeze your NCIDQ study plan into your life – starting right now:
+Like one of the rocks in the jar, it needs to be prioritized and in position early – otherwise, it won’t fit in later when all the more minor stuff takes over.
+It just takes some planning, and we’re here to help.
+Here are five ways to squeeze your NCIDQ study plan into your life – starting right now:

 Assess how you’re really spending your time for two or three days, and be truthful.
 Write down everything you do from the moment you get up in the morning until you go to sleep.
 Besides being at work, pay special attention to the murky in-between moments like: